What we do

 - Fourth Thursdays: 2:00 pm - 4:00 pm

 What do I need to do to obtain a food or restaurant license?The Wauwatosa Health Department (WHD) licenses all food businesses in the city.

-The WHD also issues soda water licenses.
+There are two different food licenses: restaurant and retail food.
 View information on licensing food establishments.

 For a Medical Emergency, Dial 9-1-1